Ted Nesser

 Ted was considered the toughest of the Nesser brothers.
 In 1906, he reputedly ended the career of Willie Heston, a former Michigan All-American, with a hard tackle in a Massillon Tigers-Canton Bulldogs game.
 In 1908, Ted reputedly stayed for a game with two broken bones protruding from an arm, just because he thought that his brothers needed him.
 Nesser was also reported to have had broken his nose at least eight times.

 He was also considered a football genius and is credited with originating several plays including the triple pass, the criss-cross and the short kickoff.
 These plays became popular in the college game of that day.

 None of the Nesser brothers attended college.
 However, in 1909, Texas A&M coach Charley Moran, fearing a loss to Texas, offered to pay Ted for his help.
 Even though Ted had never finished high school, he wore a freshman beanie on campus and suited up for the game.
-The Aggies never trailed, so Ted never got in, but afterward Moran paid him $200 for his trouble.
+The Aggies never trailed, so Ted never got in, but Moran paid him $200 afterward for his trouble.

 Ted's son Charlie also played briefly for the Panhandles in 1921.
 This is marked as the only father-son combination to play together in NFL history.